dipeshdulal/clean-gin/README.md

 To learn about project structure and dependency injection please go through [here](https://medium.com/wesionary-team/dependency-injection-with-go-fx-b698a6585cf0?source=friends_link&sk=26f391ae41c493946ee3434be2ed4971)

+Want to ask something, contribute or be part of discussions, 💬 Join us on [Discord](https://discord.gg/mmFdCpKhJx) server.

 ## Running the project

 - Make sure you have docker installed.